pandapravat/baristamatic/baristamatic/ReadME.md

 Requirements
 ------------
-Check pdf in src/main/resources directory
+Check pdf in this directory

 compiling the program (*nix based)
 ---------------------